TOP

 • Emissions associated with waste generated in operations are calculated using emissions factors from the EPA and U.K. (BEIS/DEFRA).

-• Recycling and incineration of waste are based upon transport of waste for processing only in accordance with GHG Protocol guidance.
+• Recycling and incineration of waste are based upon transport of waste for processing only in accordance with Greenhouse Gas (GHG) Protocol guidance.

 Use of sold products